 What are fishing rights?

-Similar to dividing a pie, rights-based management or fishing rights, also known as "catch share programs," allocates access to a fishing area or a share of a fishery's total catch to a group or an individual.
+Similar to dividing a pie, rights-based management or fishing rights, also known as "catch share programs," allocates access to a fishing area or a share of a fishery's total allowable catch to a group or an individual.
 Programs establish appropriate controls on fishing mortality and hold participants accountable to their limits.